 Delta College meal expenses are deductible only if the travel includes an overnight stay.
 Recognizing that the employee incurs some eating expenses whether they are at work or home, the daily per diem rate is set as a percentage of what is allowed by the IRS.
 It is not set to reimburse to the full cost of the meals while traveling, but only to defray costs incurred.

 Under the per diem allowance, Delta College will reimburse the employee at the college-approved reimbursement rate of $36 per day for meals ($44 in high cost cities - only the dinner allowance increases).
+For travel occuring on or after January 1, 2023, the college-approved reimbursement rate is $42 per day for meals ($50 per day in high cost cities).

 Receipts are not required for meals unless they are group meals or meals with customers or clients.
 In these instances, receipts must be maintained that provide the time, place and business purpose of the meal as well as the individuals in attendance at the meal.
 The detailed receipt (not the credit card summary receipt) must be submitted with your expense report with this information identified.